xuelx1/LearnQC/README.md

  8.1 examples below need some rotation gates, I collected them in simplecircuit.ipynb.
  9. phase_estimation.
 Estimate the phase of a given function.
  10. qft.
 Quantum Fourier Transform.
 And Inverse Quantum Fourier Transform.
+ 11. add_mul. addition and multiplication in quantum computing.
+It will be used in Shor's algorithm. (not finished)
- 10. shor.
+ 12. shor.
 Shor's algorithm.
-Factoring a number.
+Factoring a number. (not finished)
+ 13. grover.
+Grover's algorithm.
+Searching for a string. (not finished)

 ### envs: